mon-gmx/mon-gmx/README.md

 :computer:

-I have been lucky enough to have an education at many levels in many countries :mx: :cz: :de: and continued that streak with my professional life :mx: :us:
+I have been lucky enough to have an education at many levels in many countries and continued that streak with my professional life

+:de:
+:us:
+:mx:

 I may come back here from time to time and speak of things I have in my mind.
 I don't contribute to any other social media platform, I like to be the only loon in my feed, so yeah that's it.